 Saved settings are carried over between sessions.

-To save the settings for future use, click More – Save settings.
+To save the settings for future use, click All actions – Save settings.
 Then specify a name for the assortment of settings and click Save.

-To load a previously saved assortment of settings, click More – Select settings.
+To load a previously saved assortment of settings, click All actions – Select settings.
 Then select the assortment of settings for the list and click Select.